data-readiness/data-readiness/index.md

 resources need to be deployed, what time lines and costs are likely to be.
 Data readiness levels are a set of set of terms used to characterize the readiness of data for deployment.

+Data Readiness levels allow managers and decision makers to understand project status, and where investment is needed without intimate familiarity with the data itself.

 You can read more in [this blog post](http://inverseprobability.com/2017/01/12/data-readiness-levels).